Lionel Messi and Alexia Putellas win Ballon d'Or awards | Sports-Games

 The 34-year-old Messi led Argentina to the Copa America title in July after losing in four major international finals.

-“I'm very happy to be here, happy to keep fighting for new trophies,'' he said through a translator.
+“I'm very happy to be here, happy to keep fighting for new trophies,'' he said through a translator on Monday.
 “I don't know how many years I have left, but I hope many more.
 I'd like to thank all my (former) teammates at Barcelona and Argentina.”
 Messi finished with 613 points to top prolific Bayern Munich and Poland striker Robert Lewandowski on 580.

 “I would like to say to Robert that it's an honor to be your rival, and everyone would say you deserved to win it last year,” Messi said.